Jashan8060/Jarvis-Virtual-Assistant1/README.md

 # Jarvis - Personal Voice Assistant

 Jarvis is a personal voice assistant designed to perform various tasks based on voice commands.
 It can play music, fetch news, open applications, and interact with different web services.
-This project combines speech recognition, text-to-speech, and GUI automation to create a versatile and interactive assistant.
+This project combines speech recognition, text-to-speech, and GUI automation to create a versatile and interactive assistant, and can generate automatic responses via OpenAI for things it doesn't know.

 ## Project Structure
 1. main.py: The main entry point of the application.
 It listens for voice commands and interacts with the user.
-2. modules.py: Contains functions for handling specific tasks like playing music, fetching news, and opening applications.
+2. modules.py: Contains functions for handling specific tasks like playing music, fetching news, generating automatic respones and opening applications.

 ## Installation